differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-15-k3s-pv-loss-incident-review.md

 ### Longhorn: Long-term retention of backups

 There doesn't seem to be an obvious way to configure Longhorn to keep daily/weekly/monthly backups.
-For example: keeping the last 7 days, the last 4 week and the last 6 months.
+For example: keeping the last 7 days, the last 4 weeks and the last 6 months.

 ### Longhorn: investigate using local snapshots